 Find out how you can take action to help defend the Desert National Wildlife Refuge!

-Friends of Nevada Wilderness is proud to work with Senator Dean Heller and Senator Harry Reid on a comprehensive lands bill for Pershing County that aims to conserve important areas as wilderness and provide economic development for the County.
+Friends of Nevada Wilderness is proud to work with members of the Nevada delegation to advance a comprehensive lands bill for Pershing County that aims to conserve important areas as wilderness and provide economic development for the County.
 This bill will ensure the permanent protection of 162,000 acres of wilderness, while also providing the tools to help resolve the checkerboard land issue.
-Sign our petition here!
+Take action to support a Pershing County public lands bill by clicking here!

 The BLM needs to hear from you to help safeguard our wild landscapes.